funvill/funvill.github.io/_posts/2008-11-20-wordpress-creating-a-rss-feed-for-each-category.md

 ---
-title: Wordpress, Creating a RSS feed for each category.
+title: "Wordpress, Creating a RSS feed for each category."
 date: 2008-11-20 12:04:00
+categories:
-categories: Tips
+- Tips
+slug: wordpress-creating-a-rss-feed-for-each-category

 ---

 Have you ever wanted to create a RSS feed just for a perpendicular category in wordpress?

 Say for example that you run an artiest website like my friend <a href="http://www.camilladerrico.com/blog/">Camilla d'Errico</a>.
 You want to send your users updates about upcoming shows but you don't want to send them all the status updates and other blog posts.
 Well we can create a separate RSS feed just for the news posts.
 And if we where so inclined we could also create a mailing list (via <a href="http://www.feedburner.com/">feedburner</a>) that our users could subscribe to just for the news.